 Montenegro: Visió econòmica i política

-Montenegro is a small country open to foreign trade, which represents around 86% of its GDP (World Bank, latest data available).
+Montenegro is a small country open to foreign trade, which represents around 105% of its GDP (World Bank, latest data available).
 In order to become a WTO member, Montenegro has established major trade policy reforms, which include the elimination of import quotas, the reduction of import licences and prohibitions, the streamlining of customs procedures and the elimination of tariff and non-tariff barriers.
-The country mainly exports are unwrought aluminium (15.7%), electrical energy (13,9%), medicaments (6.6%), and wood sawn (5.8%); while it imports chiefly petroleum oils (5%), medicament (3.9%) motor cars (3.3%), and electrical apparatus(2.1%), even though imports are much diversified, reflecting the openness of the country and the weakness of its national production base.
-As for most of the countries in the world, in 2021 Montenegro’s international trade was seriously disrupted by the COVID-19 pandemic, with a reduction of foreign trade ratio on GDP of 22.2 (IMF).
-However, according to the Montenegro Foreign Investors’ Council goods and services exports will support growth this year more than in previous years.
-They will benefit from a recovery in commodity prices (aluminium) and an improvement in tourism.
-However, imports will increase more rapidly due to the needs of infrastructure projects.
-The trade balance will therefore contribute negatively to growth, but less than previously.
+According to 2021 figures by Monstat, the country mainly exports non-ferrous metals (18.7%), electric current (14.7%), metalliferous ores and metal scrap (13.5%), and cork and wood (8%); while it imports chiefly petroleum oils (7.8%), medicament (6.2%) motor cars (5.9%), and electrical machinery (4.1%), even though imports are much diversified, reflecting the openness of the country and the weakness of its national production base.

 Foreign Trade Values | 2017 | 2018 | 2019 | 2020 | 2021 |